rubyonjets/jets/docs/_docs/prewarming.md

 ## Custom Prewarming

 Jets prewarms most Ruby functions in your application with the same weight.
-If you want to prewarm a specific function that gets a high volume of traffic, you can create a custom prewarm job.
+If you want to prewarm a specific function that gets an extremely high volume of traffic, you can create a custom prewarm job.
 Here's a starter example:

 app/jobs/prewarm_job.rb: